YuanGongND/whisper-at/README.md

 Internally, Whisper-AT freezes all original Whisper parameters, and trains a Time- and Layer-wise Transformer (TL-TR) on top of the Whisper encoder representations for the audio tagging task.

 To help better understand the pros and cons of this work, we have attached the anonymous reviews and our responses [[here]](https://github.com/YuanGongND/whisper-at/tree/main/review).
-We thank the associate editor and anonymous reviewers' invaluable comments.
+We thank the anonymous reviewers' invaluable comments.

 ** *Not for all models, see the paper for details.*